 The existing water supply is from two groundwater wells and an intake from the Wenatchee River (River).
 Well Nos.
 4 and 10 have been in operation for 76 and 40 years respectively, and the River intake for 30 years.
-The original water rights for the two wells are 400 gallons per minute (gpm) instantaneous (Qi) each, however, the capacity is physically limited by the well drawdown in 2018 to 230 gpm for Well No. 4, and 140 gpm for Well No. 10.
-Well No. 10 has been redeveloped in the past with an improvement to over 200 gpm, but always reverts back to lower values after a few years.
+The original water rights for the two wells are 400 gallons per minute (gpm) instantaneous (Qi) each, however, the capacity is currently physically limited by the well drawdown to 230 gpm for Well No. 4, and 140 gpm for Well No. 10.
+Well No. 10 has been redeveloped in the past with an improvement to over 200 gpm, but has reverted back to lower values after a few years.
 No change in water quality or quantity is anticipated for these wells, based on historical performance.
 There has been no measurable change in the static water levels in these wells over the years, nor complaints from other local well owners, indicating no detrimental impact to the water source.
-The WTP draws directly from the Wenatchee River with a water right of up to 2,756 gpm Qi.
-Historically, the City's maximum withdrawal rate has been 1,200 gpm for brief periods.
-The City's peak hour demand is approximately 1,500 gpm, though the difference is currently accommodated by using reservoir equalizing storage.
-The current average annual River withdrawal ranges from 150 gpm to 200 gpm (depending on how much water is pumped from Wells 4 and 10).
+The WTP draws directly from the Wenatchee River with a water right of up to 5,410 gpm Qi if all water rights conditions are met.
+The City's typical withdrawal rate from the River is 1,200 gpm.
+The City's peak hour demand is approximately 1,500 gpm, though the difference is currently accommodated by using reservoir equalizing storage or other wells.
+The current River withdrawal ranges from 150 gpm to 200 gpm (depending on how much water is pumped from Wells 4 and 10) when averaged over the entire year.
 The physical River intake pumping capacity is 2,400 gpm.
 Future 20-year water withdrawal projections for all sources combined range between a 40-percent increase if no Water Use Efficiency (WUE) measures are realized, or a 4-percent increase if all WUE goals are achieved.

 The Wenatchee River historical average flow ranges from 700 cubic feet per second (cfs) (300,000 gpm) in September to 10,000 cfs (4,500,000 gpm) in June, as measured at the Peshastin United States Geological Society (USGS) gauging station.
 The 2015 drought resulted in river flows lower than had been seen for many years, with the lowest flow of 350 cfs in early October compared to the normal 800 cfs.
 The City measured approximately 18 inches of water over the intake screen in July, and may have dropped as low as 13 inches by October (based on the USGS gauge at Peshastin).
 The only year with a lower flow since construction of the WTP was in 2005 at 300 cfs, although no detrimental effects to the water system are known to have occurred that year.
 The lowest flow recorded since records began in 1930 was 250 cfs in 1988, just before the WTP was commissioned.

 Based on this data, it appears that barring a historic low river event, water supply to the WTP should be reliable.

 Under the lowest River flows in a drought year, the City's peak withdrawal accounts for approximately 0.7-percent of the streamflow.
 Future increases in withdrawal rate due to growth may be partially offset by transfer of existing water rights to the City, which would result in no net change to the River.
 Reclaimed water may also be used to mitigate low streamflow periods in the future, if necessary.
-Any further withdrawal needs to have been addressed in the Water Resource Inventory Area (WRIA) 45 Plan as an allocated water reserve.
+Any further withdrawal needs have been addressed in the Water Resource Inventory Area (WRIA) 45 Plan as an allocated water reserve.
 This is discussed further in the Water Rights Planning section of this chapter.